Nomad-Media/samples-js/media-manager/Readme.md

 ## Update Episode

-To update an episode, select the episode you want to update.
-Then enter the information you want to update in the fields below.
+To update an episode, click on the title of the episode you want to update.
+Then enter the information you want to update in the dialog box.
 Then click the `Update` button.

 ![](images/update-episode.png)